Morglod/tseep/README.md

 !! **`__proto__`** event name is restricted (type guard exists) !!

+By default listeners are not bound to EventEmitter, so you may get some problems around inheritance.
+First of all, better use incapsulation.
+Its faster, safer, clear.
+Other variant is to use addListenerBound/removeListenerBound.
+Its 2-3x slower for add/remove operation but than you will have proper 'this' context inside listener.

 ```ts
 // Listener = (...args: any[]) => Promise<any>|void
 // EventMap extends { [event in (string|symbol)]: Listener }